We would love to hear your thoughts, concerns or problems with anything so we can improve!

 Universities: competitive advantage or collective advancement?

-Following on from the huge success of our previous conferences, the 2018 event is set to be stimulating and inspiring yet again.
-The conference will bring those working in the sector an exciting mix of plenary speakers, workshops, legal sessions, evening social activities as well as a fantastic Gala Dinner and the UHR Awards.
+Following on from the huge success of our previous conferences, the 2018 event was as stimulating and inspiring as ever.
+The conference brought those working in the sector an exciting mix of plenary speakers, workshops, legal sessions, evening social activities as well as a fantastic Gala Dinner and the UHR Awards.

-The conference will be held at historic Mercure Grand Bristol Hotel in the heart of the city.
+The conference was held at the historic Mercure Grand Bristol Hotel in the heart of the city.

 Margaret Heffernan is international recognised as a leading media executive.

 She produced programmes for the BBC for 13 years before spearheading multimedia productions for Intuit, The Learning Company and Standard&Poors in the US.
 She was Chief Executive of InfoMation Corporation, ZineZone Corporation and then iCast Corporation.
 She is now Lead Faculty for the Forward Institute’s Responsible Leadership Programme.

 Margaret is the author of five books, one of which was named one of the most important business books of the decade by the Financial Times.
 She also writes for the Financial Times, the New York Observer and the Huffington Post.
 Her TED talks have been seen by over seven million people.

 She holds an honorary doctorate from the University of Bath and continues to mentors CEOs and senior executives of major global organisations through Merryck & Co.

 Moira Clark is Professor of Strategic Marketing at Henley Business School and Director of The Henley Centre for Customer Management.
 She also serves as a consultant to a number of leading UK and international companies.
 Her major area of research and consulting is in Customer Management, Social Networking, Customer Retention and Internal Marketing.
 She has worked extensively in the area of culture and climate, its impact on retention and loyalty and the critical linkages between employee behaviour and customer retention.